Greece deploys ship, aircraft to search for EgyptAir plane

-ATHENS Greece is deploying military aircraft and a frigate to an area in the southern Mediterranean where an EgyptAir aircraft vanished from radar screens early on Thursday, its defence ministry said.
+ATHENS Greece is deploying military aircraft and a frigate to an area in the southern Mediterranean where an EgyptAir aircraft vanished from radar screens early on Thursday, its defense ministry said.

-The search for the missing EgyptAir plane was taking place at sea, about 130 nautical miles southeast of the island of Karpathos, the Greek defence ministry said.
+The search for the missing EgyptAir plane was taking place at sea, about 130 nautical miles southeast of the island of Karpathos, the Greek defense ministry said.

 "One C-130 aircraft and an early-warning EMB-145H plane are already operating in the area.
 Another C-130 plane is on standby at Kasteli airport on the (southern Greek) island of Crete," Greece's military command said.